saikz72/SupportQ/README.md

 ## Overview
 ### Description
 Inspired by the codepath in-class support queue (hence the name), this app lets students enrolled in a particular course to create a supportive learning environment.
-Students get to ask, answer and discussion anything course-related to ferment their understaning of the course material.
-Teachers and TA's of the course will be able to answer students questions or concerns, approve another students response to a particular question, and provide extra resources.
+Students get to ask, answer and discuss anything course-related to ferment their understaning of the course material.
+Teachers and TA's of the course will be able to answer students questions, approve another students response to a particular question, and provide extra resources if needed.
 ### App Evaluation
 - **Category:** Education
 - **Mobile:** This app would provide mobile first experience and it would work exactly as expected in a website too.